ibm-developer/generator-goserver/README.md

 yo goserver --bluemix='{"name":"your-app-name","swaggerFilePath":"path-to-your-file","services":["service1", "service2"]}' --spec='{"applicationType":"your-app-type"}'
 ```

-Note you can only provide a swagger path if it is a blank application.
+Note: you can only provide a swagger path if it is a blank application.

 #### Valid Services